Calico Aster

 Cultivation: The preference is light shade to partial sun and moist conditions.
 Full sun is tolerated if the site is not too dry.
 Growth is best in rich organic soil, or a moisture retaining clay-loam.
 During dry weather, the lower leaves often wither away, and stressed out plants are vulnerable to many kinds of foliar disease.

-Range & Habitat: Calico Aster occurs in most counties of Illinois, and is quite common (see Distribution Map).
-Habitats include moist meadows near woodlands and rivers, floodplain forests and flatwoods, seeps and swamps, semi-shaded sloughs near fields, and moist depressions in waste areas.
+Range & Habitat: The native Calico Aster occurs in most counties of Illinois, where it is native and quite common (see Distribution Map).
+Habitats include moist meadows near woodlands and rivers, floodplain forests and flatwoods, woodland borders, seeps and swamps, semi-shaded sloughs near fields, and moist depressions in waste areas.
 This plant is primarily a woodland species, but it often strays into moist sunny areas nearby.
+It prefers areas with a history of disturbance.

 Photographic Location: The photographs were taken at the webmaster's wildflower garden in Urbana, Illinois.

 Comments: This aster is more attractive in woodland areas, where it has a delicate appearance.
-It closely resembles such asters as Aster pilosus (Frost Aster), Aster ericoides (Heath Aster), and other species in the genus with small white flowers.
-The Calico Aster is a somewhat lanky plant with smaller compound flowers (about 1/3" across) and fewer ray florets per compound flower (about 10).
-In this regard, it is similar to the Heath Aster, but the latter species is a more compact plant with leaves that are shorter and more narrow than the Calico Aster.
+It closely resembles Symphyotrichum pilosum (Frost Aster), Symphyotrichum ericoides (Heath Aster), and other species in the genus with small white flowerheads.
+The Calico Aster (Symphyotrichum lateriflorum) is a somewhat lanky plant with smaller flowerheads (about 1/3" or 8 mm. across) and fewer ray florets per flowerhead (about 10) than many similar asters (Symphyotrichum spp.).
+In this regard, it is similar to the Heath Aster, but the latter species is a more compact plant with leaves that are shorter and more narrow than those of the Calico Aster.
 While the Heath Aster is often found in open prairies, the Calico Aster usually doesn't stray far from woodland and semi-shaded wetland areas.
-The common name refers to the diverse colors of the disk florets as they mature.
+Its common name refers to the diverse colors of the disk florets as they mature.
+Another common name of this species is the Side-Flowering Aster, and another scientific name is Aster lateriflorus.